-Collection Summary: Lecture notes, lecture outlines, and writings from Ackerman's graduate student years at the New York University Institute of Fine Arts, ca. 1942-1950.
-Included are notes from courses given by Henry Russell Hitchcock, R. Krautheimer, Erwin Panofsky, Meyer Shapiro, Dimitri Tselos, and Martin Weinberger; also mimeographed lecture outlines of various courses; and a 1 p.
+Teaching material includes lecture notes, lecture outlines, and writings from Ackerman's graduate student years at the New York University Institute of Fine Arts, ca. 1942-1950.
+Included are notes from courses given by Henry Russell Hitchcock, R. Krautheimer, Erwin Panofsky, Meyer Shapiro, Dimitri Tselos, and Martin Weinberger, mimeographed lecture outlines of various courses, and a 1 p.
 Christmas skit by graduates of the Institute.

-Donated 1990 and 1996 by James Ackerman.
+Donated 1990, 1996 and 2011 by James Ackerman.

-- Use of original papers requires an appointment and is limited to the Archives' Washington, D.C., Research Center.
+Use of original papers requires an appointment and is limited to the Archives' Washington, D.C., Research Center.
 Contact Reference Services for more information.